Misericordia University Study Abroad/Away Policies

 - Students must consult with their academic advisor regarding courses and number of credits to be taken at the institution abroad-away.

 - Students who wish to use courses taken abroad-away to satisfy specific course requirements at Misericordia University, whether in the core or the major, must secure the approval in advance of the appropriate department chair.
-For more information and to obtain the appropriate study abroad/away paperwork, students must contact the Misericordia Study Abroad-Away Office.
+For more information and to obtain the appropriate study abroad/away paperwork, students must contact the Study Abroad Office.

 - Study abroad-away credits earned through an affiliated program provider are considered part of the student’s regular course load and carry full academic credit and grade value.